NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 Now let's add the validation step which consists of an AJAX call to the backend.
 Of course, we can directly make that call in the handler function, but that would not be very testable.
-So, the first step is to wrap the AJAX request into its own little component and to inject that component from the outside.
+So, the first step is to wrap the AJAX request into its own little module and to inject that module from the outside.
 Here, we can either inject a validation module via the React.js props, or we fall back to using the real validation module, thus making the injection optional.
-This way, you can inject an AJAX request component stub in your Username component test without the need to worry about dealing with AJAX at all.
+This way, you can inject an AJAX request module stub in your <code>Username</code> component test without the need to worry about dealing with AJAX at all.

 The AJAX module takes two parameters, the username that was typed in and a callback that gets invoked when the AJAX call is returned.
 The call's result is passed to the callback.
 We want to give feedback to the user whether the username was ok or not.
 Therefore, we store the result in the component's state and display a warning when the username was already taken.
 This is what our fully functional component looks like: